-We use a policy-based method, PPO [53], to learn the optimal resource management policy under the RL problem formulation described above.
-We use PPO because it provides shorter training times and higher rewards after convergence in our setting, compared to other state-of-the-art RL algorithms (e.g., DDPG [34], DON [66]), while being much simpler to tune.
+We use a policy-based method, PPO [50], to learn the optimal resource management policy under the RL problem formulation described above.
+We use PPO because it provides shorter training times and higher rewards after convergence in our setting, compared to other state-of-the-art RL algorithms (e.g., DDPG [32], DQN [62]), while being much simpler to tune.
 To stabilize the training process, clipping is used to prevent the policy and value functions from changing drastically between training iterations.
-It has been hypothesized [16] that the smooth policy updates (due to clipping) in PPO can help mitigate the non-stationarity issue in multi-agent RL.
-Compared to the vanilla policy gradient [73], PPO guarantees an improved policy by specialized clipping in the objective function to prevent the new policy from getting far from the old policy.
+It has been hypothesized [14] that the smooth policy updates (due to clipping) in PPO can help mitigate the non-stationarity issue in multi-agent RL.
 We implement both the policy π{θ} and value function V{φ} (parameterized by θ and φ) of PPO using neural networks.
-The value function evaluates the expected return of a given state [53].
+The value function evaluates the expected return of a given state [50].
 The policy network maps the state to an action and its parameter θ is updated in the direction suggested by the value function.
 The hyperparameters used in our PPO implementation are listed in Table 2.
 We set those hyperparameters based on a grid search for the best results.
-We refer readers to [53] for detailed algorithms of PPO and rigorous derivations and [46] for the pseudo-code.
-The described S-RL solution is used in our characterization study (§5) and its performance in single-tenant scenarios is used as the baseline for assessing proposed solutions (as shown in §6, §7) in multi-tenant scenarios.
+We refer readers to [50] for detailed algorithms and rigorous derivations of PPO.
+The described S-RL solution is used in our characterization study (§5) and its performance in single-tenant scenarios is used as the baseline for assessing proposed solutions (as shown in §6) in multi-tenant scenarios.